sd_watchdog_enabled — Check whether the service manager expects watchdog keep-alive notifications from a service

 usec parameter is valid after the

 library, which can be compiled and linked to with the

 Internally, this functions parses the

-that case, the variables were set for a different
+assumption that in that case, the variables were set for a

 Set by the system manager for supervised process for which watchdog support is enabled, and contains the PID of that process.
 See above for details.